The #1 Thing that Will Kill Your Procurement Compliance Effort

 1. Cumulative benefit doesn’t mean everyone does better

-Let’s say your organization has a contract with Staples to buy general office supplies.
+Let’s say your organization has a contract with a well-known office supply company to buy general office supplies.
 If everyone bought all of their office supplies off that contract, the organization would save $X per year.
 When viewed from this perspective, the cumulative compliance benefit is obvious.

 But, let’s say you’re a sales rep who works remotely and needs to buy some extra binders once a year.
 Instead of purchasing them from wherever is convenient and submitting an expense, you’re now expected to remember the proper channels or take time out of your day to figure it out.
 If you feel like no one even considered, or cared, how life changes for you, you’re most likely going to push back.